aniljoshi121/container-assigment-yaml/README.md

 Name: Alice, Age: 21, Major: Computer Science, GPA: 3.8
 Name: Charlie, Age: 20, Major: Physics, GPA: 3.9
-Name: Eva, Age: 21, Major: Computer Science, GPA: 3.7 📌 Future Enhancements
+Name: Eva, Age: 21, Major: Computer Science, GPA: 3.7 Conclusion
-Add functionality to update student records.

-Sort students by GPA or name.

-Save updated data back to the YAML file.

-📜 License
-This project is licensed under the MIT License.

-Let me know if you need any modifications! 🚀
+This project demonstrates how to work with YAML files in Python, allowing for easy data storage and retrieval.
+It can be extended by adding features such as sorting, updating student records, and writing changes back to the YAML file.